Skip to main content

 "deleteRecords"

-The "deleteRecords" action deletes one or more records from a database table using one or more IDs or primary keys.
+The "deleteRecords" action deletes records from a database table using its primary key, such as the id field.

 • The action returns the values from the deleted records in case you want to insert them again, view them, or verify the correct records are deleted.